-Matthiasson’s varietal choices and wine making philosophy is uniquely refreshing in Napa’s current more linear dominated wine making focused environment.
-Steve and Jill grow and produce wines from unique for Napa Valley varieties.
-Steve’s wines are balanced and food friendly wines – well layered and complex but not to the point of losing these more subtle nuances in favor of ripeness and higher alcohol.
-In addition, their judicious use of new oak ensure that the complexities found in the wines are from their vineyards not from the secondary influences of the barrels.
+Matthiasson’s varietal choices and wine making philosophy is uniquely refreshing in Napa’s current more linear and ‘riper’ dominated wine making environment.
+Steve and Jill grow and produce wines from a number of unique for Napa Valley varieties.
+Steve’s wines are balanced and food friendly wines which are well layered and complex but not to the point of losing these more subtle nuances in favor of ripeness and higher alcohol.

 Select Wines

-Their Napa Valley White is a wine you will not find at any other winery in Napa.
-It is a unique blend of Sauvignon Blanc and Sémillon along with two Italian varietals – Ribolla Gialla and Tocai Friulano.
-The dominant varietal in the 2013 vintage is Sauvignon Blanc (55%).
-This wine shows pale yellow in the glass with sweet aromatics including pineapple, peach/nectarine and citrus aromas and as it continues to open notes of honey show.
+The 2013 Matthiasson White Wine is a blend of 55% Sauvignon blanc, 25% Ribolla Gialla, 15% Sémillon, and 5% Tocai friulano.
+This wine is pale yellow in the glass with sweet aromatics including pineapple, peach/nectarine and citrus aromas and as it continues to open, it reveals notes of honeycomb.
 Clean and crisp with mineralities.
 Similar flavors to the aromas of the bouquet continue onto the palate.
 Easy drinking white wine.
 No malolactic fermentation.
 Texturally this wine feels nice on the palate – with some weight.

+There are merely several acres of Ribolla Gialla planted in all of California; more is planted in the northwestern part of Italy where Steve has visited and gained additional insights into how this variety is used.
 Ribolla has been made into wine since the 13th century.
 The reason this esoteric fact is known is that it was mentioned on a wedding menu that dates back all these hundreds of years.
-White wine does have a tannic structure, even though tannins are usually not mentioned in the same breath as with whites because they are not as overpowering as you may find in some of the big reds.
-The tannins in this blend are light, well structured and in the several vintages we have tried – certainly noticeable on the finish.
+White wine does have a tannic structure, even though tannins are usually not mentioned in the same breath as with whites because whites are primarily fermented without skins and in addition, white wine grapes iheritently feature less tannins than do red wine grapes.

 The 2013 Matthiasson Ribolla Gialla is grown on their home estate (forever known as the earthquake wine) was part of a significant amount of their wine effected by the August 2014 earthquake centered just south of the city of Napa.
 This wine was in barrel and came crashing to the floor after the earthquake – not being lost completely but exposing it to more oxygen until they were able to “rescue” it.
-As a result this vintage is fairly dark amber in the glass – with sweet aromas on the bouquet leading one to possibly think it might be sweet on the palate.
+As a result, this vintage is fairly dark amber in the glass with sweet aromas on the bouquet leading one to possibly think it might be sweet on the palate.
 But not so.
 Notes of apricot and a slightly nutty nuance show aromatically.
 Slightly astringent tannins, a minerality component and a noticeable tartness lingers for some time.
+Highly unusual for a Napa Valley producer, this wine was fermented whole cluster (with total fermentation lasting three weeks on the skins).
+The wine was then aged in neutral barrels for 20 months.

 Matthiasson maintains decent domestic distribution in select states as well as some distribution internationally.
-You can find their wines locally in Napa Valley at ACME Wine Shop in St. Helena and also at several local restaurants in the valley including Mustards Grill, Cole’s Chop House in the city of Napa and Press in St. Helena.
+One can find their wines locally in Napa Valley at ACME Wine Shop in St. Helena and also at several local restaurants in the valley including Mustards Grill, Cole’s Chop House in the city of Napa and Press in St. Helena.

 Those familiar with their wine for a number of years may remember their old warehouse type location (Tannery Winery) in the town of Napa.
 Interestingly enough, the Tannery Complex now houses a number of tasting rooms for small Napa based brands.
 After Matthiasson moved out of the tannery building, they produced their wine at Bin to Bottle, located just south of the city of Napa.
-And in 2017 they purchased a small existing winery (originally called Phoenix Winery) slightly to the west of their home vineyard located just above the valley floor (one can actually see the winery location from their home vineyard).
+And in 2017 they purchased a small existing winery (originally called Phoenix Winery) slightly to the west of their home vineyard located just above the valley floor; one can actually see the winery location from their home vineyard.
 Tastings by appointment are conducted here.

 For more information, visit: www.matthiasson.com and no longer updated but some interesting blog posts here: http://matthiassonvineyard.blogspot.com